lesterhan/fearless_refactoring_rails_controllers/README.md

-These are the given code example for TripReservationsController from the book Fearless Refactoring Rails Controllers.
+These are the given code examples (and their refactored form) from the book Fearless Refactoring Rails Controllers.
 Have fun!